rerueter/SetFinder/README.md

 ## todos

+- instruction / didactic modal

 - I'd like to add logic that prevents adding incomplete cards to the board - as it is, deleting mistakes (or acts of trolling) is an option, but preventing them outright would be good.

 - nicer glyph art

-- gotta make it responsive, would be clutch to be able to pull this up on a phone.
+- would like to redesign around a responsivness, the site works on a larger iphone but I'm not sure about smaller screens.